3PB's Michelle Marnham reviews the Eighth Edition of the Ogden Tables.

 Michelle Marnham is an employee of Michelle Marnham Limited, a private limited company authorised by the Bar Standards Board to provide legal services (BSB entity number 186920).
 Michelle Marnham Limited has a contractual arrangement with 3PB Barristers to provide clerking and administrative services including billing and complaints handling.

 Michelle specialises in personal injury with associated professional negligence and fatal accident claims.
 Michelle is regularly instructed in cases with technical aspects on liability and in a wide variety of employers’ liability, Highways Act Claims and Road Traffic Accident claims.

 Michelle has extensive experience in cases concerning staged accidents/RTA fraud and high value ‘malingering’ PI cases.

-Michelle has been elected Deputy Head of 3PB's Personal Injury group.
+Michelle is Head of 3PB's Personal Injury group.

 Personal Injury Areas of Expertise